foxster14/geometry_calculator_python_flask_web_app/README.md

 # Geometry Calculator Web

-The web version of the Geometry Calculator Tool used in SENG3120 & SENG3110

-Use this as sample code for related activities.
+The is a simple Flask-based web application that uses a Geometry Calculator Tool I previously created for my Intro to Programming course.
+This project demonstrate a simple implementations of the following methodologies:
+* Unit testing
+* Virtual environments for code deployment
+* And a dynamic web application using Python Flask as the framework

 ---